Orange-OpenSource/ns-O-RAN-flexric/README.md

 ### 1. FlexRiC Installation Instructions

-The first release for ns3-oran-flexric proejct is working with a mature commit for flexric, you **must** follow installtion and deployment instructions, under commit number [d3ff879135d036632d7938c2085dbf4577759225](https://gitlab.eurecom.fr/mosaic5g/flexric/-/tree/d3ff879135d036632d7938c2085dbf4577759225) before use the simulator.
+The first release for ns-O-RAN-flexric proejct is working with a mature commit for flexric, you **MUST** follow installtion and deployment instructions, under commit number [d3ff8791](https://gitlab.eurecom.fr/mosaic5g/flexric/-/tree/d3ff879135d036632d7938c2085dbf4577759225) before use the simulator.

-### 2. ns3-oran Installation Instructions
+### 2. ns-O-RAN-flexric Installation Instructions

 First you need to clone the project